How Every State Got Its Nickname

 New Hampshire: The Granite State

-New Hampshire has four state nicknames, according to the state government, but “The Granite State,” for its large quantities of the stone, is the one by which it’s most commonly known.
-The others are:
+New Hampshire has four state nicknames, according to the state government, but “The Granite State,” a reference to its large quantities of the stone, is the one by which it’s most commonly known.
+Granite is also the state rock—throughout the 19th century, mining and cutting granite was a main source of industry for the state.
+The other New Hampshire state nicknames are:

 30 / 50